robotology/sdf-modelica/README.md

 ![twoLinks model](https://user-images.githubusercontent.com/1857049/40165638-c92b527c-59bc-11e8-94a3-6253e3fe5417.png)

 The flange indicated with the `joint_1_2` label is a classical Modelica acausal flange of type [`Modelica.Mechanics.Rotational.Interfaces.Flange_a`](https://doc.modelica.org/help/Modelica_Mechanics_Rotational_Interfaces.html#Modelica.Mechanics.Rotational.Interfaces.Flange_a), so the model can be interfaced with arbitrary Modelica models.

+## Naming
+Due to the Modelica naming conventions, the URDF or SDF file that is translated should contain model name, link names and joint names with only alphanumeric or underscore characters.
+See also Modelica language specification Appendix B https://www.modelica.org/documents.